altunixon/wips/lns/altina_ln/ASP-130-Prologue_Negotiations_with_Eleanor.md

 However, Regis learned after experiencing many battles that having a timid attitude was pointless.<br/>
 Or rather, the most important thing to do in his position was to let others trust him.<br/>
 — I can’t fail again.<br/>
-When they left the tent, Regis called out to Eleanor who was walking in front of him:
+When they left the tent, Regis called out to Eleanor who was walking in front of him:<br/>
 "Oh right… there’s one more thing."<br/>
 "Hmm?"<br/>
 "Actually, there’s a guest I want you to meet."<br/>